-If you’re looking to buy your first house, then you’re probably aware that you need to save up for a deposit.
+If you’re looking to buy your first house, then you’re probably aware that you need to save for a house deposit.
 Saving a chunk of cash is often the toughest part of getting onto the property ladder, with many people needing a helping hand from family members.
 However, there are ways you can boost your savings, without having to cut down on too much of the things you enjoy.
 First though, it’s important to understand exactly what your deposit is, and how it works.

 What is a deposit?

 Usually when buying property, you’ll need to put down a percentage of the total purchase price as a deposit.
 The exception to this is a 0% loan-to-value (LTV) mortgage, although these can be tough to get, especially as a first-time buyer.
 The more money you can put in as a deposit, the lower the loan-to-value ratio (LTV), and the lower the LTV ratio, the better interest rate you can get on your mortgage.
 This is because you’re seen as less of a risk to a lender, as you’ll own more of the property from the start of your mortgage.
 This means the payments will be lower, and in turn you’re less likely to fail on them.
 It also means you’re less likely to fall into negative equity if the value of your home drops, which is where your loan is bigger than the value of your home.

 There’s no set amount for how much you need as a deposit although the contractual standard is 10%.
 There are plenty of 90% and even some 95% mortgages out there which allow you to put as little as 5% of the property value down as a deposit.
 If the house you’re interested in is £250,000, this means you’ll need £12,500 in savings to cover the deposit.
 As you pay your deposit upon exchange of contracts, you need to have enough to cover both this and the other fees you’ll face.

 Tips to help save up for a deposit